LoretaE/Stocks/README.md

-# Largest tech companies: Stocks' Values EDA
+# Largest tech companies: EDA and Prediction of Stocks' Values

 ### Project overview:

 The main results of the project:
-* Analysed and visualised stocks' values and main indicators of the largest tech companies: Apple, Google, Meta and Microsoft.
+* Analysed and visualised stocks' values and key performance indicators of the largest tech companies: Apple, Google, Meta and
+Microsoft.
+* Developed the stock price predicting model (currently under development).

-Stocks' data of the largest tech companies for 10 years period (from 2014-07-01 till 2024-06-30) imported from Yahoo using yfinance library.
+Stock data for the largest technology companies fora 10 years period (from 2014-07-01 to 2024-06-30) imported from Yahoo using the yfinance library.

-Stocks' prices, normalised prices, annual stocks' return (yearly change) and the mean of annual stocks return were calculated and visualised.
+Stock prices, normalised prices, annual stocks' return (yearly change) and average of annual stock return were calculated and visualised.

 Technologies used: